Self-reference: In literature and film

 Self-referential graffiti.
 The painter drawn on a wall erases his own graffiti, and may be erased himself by the next facade cleaner.

 Self-reference occurs in literature and film when an author refers to his or her own work in the context of the work itself.
 Examples include Miguel de Cervantes' Don Quixote, Shakespeare's A Midsummer Night's Dream, The Tempest and Twelfth Night, Denis Diderot's Jacques le fataliste et son maître, Italo Calvino's If on a winter's night a traveler, many stories by Nikolai Gogol, Lost in the Funhouse by John Barth, Luigi Pirandello's Six Characters in Search of an Author, Federico Fellini's 8½ and Bryan Forbes's The L-Shaped Room.

 Speculative fiction writer Samuel R. Delany makes use of this in his novels Nova and Dhalgren.
 In the former, Katin (a space-faring novelist) is wary of a long-standing curse wherein a novelist dies before completing any given work.
 Nova ends mid-sentence, thus lending credence to the curse and the realization that the novelist is the author of the story; likewise, throughout Dhalgren, Delany has a protagonist simply named The Kid (or Kidd, in some sections), whose life and work are mirror images of themselves and of the novel itself.

 In the sci-fi spoof film Spaceballs, Director Mel Brooks includes a scene wherein the evil characters are viewing a VHS copy of their own story, which shows them watching themselves "watching themselves", ad infinitum.
 Perhaps the earliest example is in Homer's Iliad, where Helen of Troy laments: "for generations still unborn/we will live in song" (appearing in the song itself).

-Self-reference in art is closely related to the concepts of breaking the fourth wall and meta-reference, which often involve self-reference.
 The short stories of Jorge Luis Borges play with self-reference and related paradoxes in many ways.
 Samuel Beckett's Krapp's Last Tape consists entirely of the protagonist listening to and making recordings of himself, mostly about other recordings.

 During the 1990s and 2000s filmic self-reference was a popular part of the rubber reality movement, notably in Charlie Kaufman's films Being John Malkovich and Adaptation, the latter pushing the concept arguably to its breaking point as it attempts to portray its own creation, in a dramatized version of the Droste effect.